 I have a room of my own – just as Virginia suggested.
 I look around my little cell.
 I love it because it’s mine, it’s me.
 I love the desk, the cupboard, the drawers, the pictures, paper and pens.
 This is the zone.

 27 My back cramps, my left hip aches and my knees crackle.
 Fingers ache with arthritis.
 Once out of bed, I look in the mirror – my late mother appears to be looking back at me.
 How can this be?
 How did I get to be fifty-five?
 Inside I’m still in my thirties.
-I look at my reflection and smile – it’s not all bad this ageing thing – sure beats the alternative.
-And as I grow older, I can let my eccentricities and subversive streak rip and people will put up with it.
-I plan to grow very old, very disgracefully.
+I look… Continue reading Stones 27,28, and 29 added to the river

 Insomnia – an old acquaintance.
 Lights on in some neighbouring houses tell me I’m not the only one who isn’t tucked up.
 I sit in the night-quiet living-room, sipping camomile tea, reading, hearing the ticking clock, waiting for my eyes to fall heavy.
 Hoping to get a couple of hours before dawn.

 Joy and sorrow – love and loss – recent moments of happiness – to a present time of sadness – all in the same Christmas picture.
 A happy great-grandpa sits with his new great-grandchild.
 With hellos and goodbyes – the cycle of life turns.
 Farewell George, we’ll miss you.
-(In memory of my dear father-in-law passed away 23rd January 2012)
+(In memory of my dear father-in-law… Continue reading In memory

 Ironing, anchoring, smoothing, satisfying – Sunday meditation ritual – time to think and get rid of the creases.